elidoran/node-stating-string-plugin/README.md

 // now build a node to match the word "true" var trueNode = builder.string('true')

-// $true is a function which will wait for 4 bytes of input
+// trueNode is a function which will wait for 4 bytes of input
-// and then test if the next 4 bytes is 'true'.
+// and then test if the next 4 bytes equals 'true'.
 // it will control.fail() if it's not.
 // it will control.next() if it is.